 CTFD, via David Vienna

 The blogger behind The Daddy Complex unwittingly contributed to my round-up of toddler discipline strategies when he struck a chord with me and a gajillion other parents who are trying too hard and caring too much about every effing thing.
-CTFD = Calm the F Down.
+CTFD = Calm the F Down is now a book, Calm the F*ck Down: The Only Parenting Technique You’ll Ever Need.
 And it applies whenever you find yourself expecting table manners, rational discourse, or self-control from your almost-two year old.
 David explains, “Stressed that your child exhibits behavior in public you find embarrassing?
-Calm the fuck down.”
+Calm the f down.”

 Does it work?
 What do you think?